onap/vnfrqts-requirements/docs/Chapter5.rst

 may then reference these component templates either statically (by repeated definition) or dynamically (via *OS::Heat::ResourceGroup*).

-Nested template support in OpenECOMP is subject to the following
+Nested template support in ONAP is subject to the following
 limitations:

--  Heat templates for OpenECOMP must only have one level of nesting.
+-  Heat templates for ONAP must only have one level of nesting.
-   OpenECOMP only supports one level of nesting.
+   ONAP only supports one level of nesting.

 -  Nested templates must be referenced by file name in the master template